-In Qpid, ACLs specify which actions can be performed by each authenticated user.
-To enable the ACL <acl/> element is used within the <security/> element of the configuration XML.
+In Qpid, Access Control Lists (ACLs) specify which actions can be performed by each authenticated user.
+To enable, the <acl/> element is used within the <security/> element of the configuration XML.
 In the Java Broker, the ACL may be imposed broker wide or applied to individual virtual hosts.
-The <acl/> references a text file containing the ACL rules.
+The <acl/> configuration references a text file containing the ACL rules.
 By convention, this file should have a .acl extension.